 The 1990s saw similar growth.
 Under MCRRC Presidents Kari Keaton, Irv Newman, Phil Quinn, Brian Tresp, and Don Carter, membership continued to increase.
 It topped over 3000 by the end of the decade, making MCRRC one of the largest RRCA clubs in the country, and one of its most active.
 The club’s motto, “we are running in Montgomery County,” was evident in the increasing number of training programs and races – large and small – such as the First Time Marathoners, the Cross Country Series, and the first annual Pike’s Peek 10K in 1996.
 RMS (Race Management Services), the club’s paid, professional arm established to administer races for outside organizations, began increasing its activities, raising the club’s revenue stream for additional programs and events, such as the movement of the annual Christmas Party from the Rockville Senior Center to the Needwood Mansion, the popular XMP (Experienced Marathoner Program), and other coaching programs.

-Since 2000, with a $100,000+ budget, 4,000+ members, and a greatly expanded storage facility and club house, MCRRC continues to increase its race offerings, and especially its training and coaching programs.
-The Greenway Trail Marathon/50k, and Stone Mill (Trail) 50 Miler, the Beginning Women’s Running Program, Speed Development, 8k Training, and numerous weekly training runs (both on- and off-road) were all creations of the new millennium.
-Social events such as the Volunteer Picnic (an annual tradition since 1985), and volunteer opportunities -working with kids, coaching new runners, finish line chip timing, etc – also abound.
+Since 2000, with a $100,000+ budget and over 2,500 members, MCRRC continues to increase its race offerings, and especially its training and coaching programs.
+The Seneca Greenway Trail Marathon/50k, and Stone Mill (Trail) 50 Miler, the Beginning Women’s Running Program, Speed Development, 8k Training, and numerous weekly training runs (both on- and off-road) were all creations of the new millennium.